metrorailings/OwlBlog/content/posts/2022-week-10-insights.md

 ## Saints @ Steelers

-If it wasn't obvious, TJ Watt makes a big difference on defense.
+If it wasn't obvious, TJ Watt makes a big difference on defense.'

+The read-option plays add an interesting dimension to Pittsburgh's offense.